 Compensation Element Form Performance Period Determination Base Salary Cash Annual See note 1 Annual Incentive Program (" AIP ") Cash For the CEO, CFO, and other senior officers, 100% of the AIP is paid out in cash annually.
-Prior to 2018, 50% of the award for senior officers other than the CEO was paid out annually, and the other 50% was deferred for three years as Performance Share Units (" PSUs ") and paid in cash at the end of the vesting period.
-The deferred portion was forfeited if the executive terminated his or her employment prior to retirement.
-The final PSUs issued under this program were paid out on February 28, 2020.
-Target awards are based on executive level and actual payouts are based on the achievement of corporate financial targets and individual objectives.
 See note 2.
-Medium-Term Non-Equity Incentive Program (" MTIP ") Cash MTIP awards are made annually and consist of Performance Share Units that cliff-vest and are paid in cash at the end of three years.
+Medium-Term Non-Equity Incentive Program (" MTIP ") Cash MTIP awards are made annually and consist of Performance Share Units (" PSU ") that cliff-vest and are paid in cash at the end of three years.
 See note 3.
 Long-Term Equity Incentive Program (" LTIP ") Stock Options Shareholders approved the creation of the LTIP in 2018 in which the CEO and certain other senior officers participate.
-Renewal of the LTIP was approved at the 2021 Annual General and Special Meeting.
+Renewal of the LTIP was approved at the 2021 Annual General and Special Meeting of the Company.
 See note 4.